COGS9/wi26/index.md

 {% include staffer.html staff=staff nobio='true' %}

 {: .important }
 If you are joining the course late and would still like to earn full credit for assignments, please **[read this](https://docs.google.com/document/d/1wNoespOvpfwMG5H4839B1Ap2KSnDMXlp3jQ-fbNBmWk/edit?tab=t.0#heading=h.l1tve2rn62el)**!
+Please also note that I have **no control over the waitlist**.
+Please email [cogsadvising@ucsd.edu](mailto:cogsadvising@ucsd.edu) or drop in their office hours (your best bet)!

 ## Office Hours
 * **Prof. Lai**: